Southport, Queensland: History

 In 1879, the first Congregational services were held in Southport in the home of J. C. Lather conducted by the Reverend J. Whiting who ministered in the Logan and Albert River districts.
 Land was purchased in Queen Street and a Congregational church was opened there on 9 October 1880.
 It was used for monthly Congregational services but was also available for use by other denominations.
 The first minister, Reverend A.R.
 Bailey was appointed in 1883.
 A manse was built in Bauer Street.
 J.B.
 Evans was the minister from late 1885, being replaced by J. G. Cribb in 1887.
 In 1888 a new Congregational Church was erected in White Street costing £530 and based on the designs prepared for the Milton Congregational Church in Brisbane.
 In 1899, the manse was relocated to behind the White Street church.

-Kiosk and jetty at Southport in the early 1900s, the gates of the Star of the Star Convent are in the foreground.
+Kiosk and jetty at Southport in the early 1900s, the gates of the Star of the Sea Convent are in the foreground.

 In 1883, the first Southport Pier was built to allow steamships to bring cargo and passengers to Southport.
 In the 1880s, Southport became the chosen site for the holiday residence of the Queensland Governor Sir Anthony Musgrave and his wife Lady Musgrave.
 Known as the Summer Place and still situated on the present day site of The Southport School, the choice of Southport as the preferred holiday destination for one of the most prominent couples in Queensland established the township as Queensland's pre-eminent seaside resort.
 Following the death of the governor in 1888, the Summer Place continued to be a holiday home for visitors to the area.